Introduction to GKE on Bare Metal

 - hybrid - A single cluster for both admin and workloads, that can also manage user clusters.

-In this quickstart, you deploy a two-node hybrid cluster with Anthos clusters on bare metal.
+In this quickstart, you deploy a two-node hybrid cluster with GKE on Bare Metal.
 You learn how to create a cluster, and how to monitor the cluster creation process.

 This quickstart assumes you have a basic understanding of Kubernetes.

-Before creating a cluster in Anthos clusters on bare metal, you must do the following:
+Before creating a cluster in GKE on Bare Metal, you must do the following:

 - Create a Google Cloud project.